Updated 6/27/2026

 The Holy Spirit is the indwelling Agent of transformation in every living stone.
 He is given as the gift of the New Covenant, the down payment of the inheritance to come (Ephesians 1:13–14), the power by which the believer is renewed in the inner man day by day (2 Corinthians 4:16).
 His work is internal and progressive: “But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord” (2 Corinthians 3:18).
 The Spirit takes the character of Christ and reproduces it within the believer, working patiently and persistently through every circumstance the Father ordains.

 This interior work is the deepest and most essential dimension of the quarry.
-By the Spirit the believer participates in the crucifixion of the old man (Romans 6:6), resists the flesh (Galatians 5:17), grows in the fruit of the Spirit (Galatians 5:22–23), and becomes a vessel set apart for the Master’s use (2 Timothy 2:21).
-The same Spirit who raised Jesus from the dead dwells in the believer, communicating resurrection life and making it possible to walk in newness of life (Romans 8:11).
+By the Spirit, the believer reckons the old man was crucified with Christ (Romans 6:6), resists the flesh (Galatians 5:17), grows in the fruit of the Spirit (Galatians 5:22–23), and becomes a vessel set apart for the Master’s use (2 Timothy 2:21).
+The same Spirit who raised the Lord Jesus from the dead dwells in the believer, communicating resurrection life and making it possible to walk in newness of life (Romans 8:11).
 It is in this sense that “he who says he abides in Him ought himself also to walk just as He walked” (1 John 2:6).

 The Spirit’s present formation determines the faithful believer’s role, function, and degree of glory in the Age to Come.
 The character formed now becomes the material from which the true Temple of God will be assembled—the consecrated priestly house that will stand with Christ in the Heavenly Jerusalem during the Seventh Day and serve with Him publicly toward the nations in the Eighth Day.
 The Spirit does not only renew individuals; He also baptizes them into one body, distributes gifts for the profit of all, and builds the Church into a dwelling place of God in the Spirit (1 Corinthians 12:4–13; Ephesians 2:22).
 Thus His work is both personal and corporate, shaping each stone and joining all the stones together.